RiccardoGTolli/REVO_challenge/README.md

 <div style="background-color: #1a1c1f; padding: 10px;">

 #### The notebooks and the modules do the same thing, except that the modules (main.py) has a few extra features:
-1. config.json, this allows you to change the parameters to obtain different results for example hyperparameter selection for improved performance or change the start and end period.
+1. `config.json`, this allows you to change the parameters to obtain different results for example hyperparameter selection for improved performance or change the start and end period.
-Look at sample_config.json to understand what kind of parameters can be put in the config.json.
+Look at `sample_config.json` to understand what kind of parameters can be put in the `config.json`.

-1. For task 2 the notebooks simply print the correlation matrix while the modules save the best result matrix to output/4_task2
+2. For task 2 the notebooks simply print the correlation matrix while the modules save the best result matrix to `output/4_task2`.
+3. The modules allow you to run the model with or without Missing Indicator columns (via `mi_cols` parameter in `config.json`) while the notebooks use them by default.
  </div>

 &nbsp;